-Margaret Sharp: Secretary of High Wycombe branch email
+Margaret Sharp: Meetings organiser of High Wycombe branch email

 "In 1994 my husband was diagnosed with renal failure.
 He managed on medication and a change of diet until 2000 when he started haemodialysis.
 Fourteen months later he had a successful kidney transplant.

 Having had support from Six Counties during this time we started the High Wycombe branch, hoping to offer the same level of support to others in the same position."

 Maggie Pratt-Heaton: Secretary of Milton Keynes branch email

 "I was diagnosed with polycystic kidney disease in 1976 after the birth of my second daughter.
 As my mother had the disease I always knew I might have it as well.
 My condition was monitored for years by hospitals in London until I reached the point of chronic renal failure.

 After transferring to Milton Keynes peritoneal dialysis followed with a short spell of haemodialysis.
 I received a transplant in November 2004 and although I had acute rejection and was in hospital for a month, it is still going well.
 I joined SCKPA in 2006 when I retired and started the Milton Keynes branch the following year.
 I became Vice Chair in January 2019."

 "I was diagnosed with Lupus in my mid-twenties which eventually led to renal failure.
 I then had the complete gamut of treatments including CAPD, Haemodialysis and 2 kidney transplants, the 2nd one which is still functioning.

 I feel very lucky to have been under the outstanding care of the Churchill Hospital and wanted to give something back to both the hospital and to the SCKPA who had supported me throughout.
 I therefore volunteered to form the Oxford Branch supported by our members and in a larger role by John & Wendy Sutcliffe"